Chief Executive Officer

 Prior to joining AGGA, some 7 years ago John successfully owned and operated an establishment in the hospitality industry for 18 years.
 Prior to this John was Managing Director of a global freight forwarding organisation based in Melbourne and subsequently New Zealand responsible for $50m turnover.

-Membership, Communications & Event Management Coordinator
+Marketing, Communications & Event Management Officer

 Nancy is the first point of contact for all AGGA's members and non members and is responsible for running the AGGA office.
 Prior to joining AGGA, Nancy worked in the financial services industry for over 14 years in client facing and administration support roles.
 She enjoys travelling, spending time with her family and has a passion for interior design.